arsh0007/GuesserGame/README.md

 # GuesserGame
-It's console based game. it is made with the concept of the java method, class and object.
+It's console based game. it is made with the concept of the java method, class, variables and object.